RuzbihanZaleek/NetflixGPT/netflix-gpt/README.md

     - Update Profile API
     - Restrict routes for unauthenticated users
     - Unsubscribed to the onAuthStateChange callback
+    - Add hard coded values to the constant files

 ## Features
     - Login/Sign Up